FelixReuthlinger/playstyle-enhancements-simple/README.md

 * Instantly equip items (no need to wait)
 * Increased carrying capability
 * Equipment and quickslots (including keeping equipment on death)
-* Increased Kiln, Smelter, ... capacity and output speed
+* Increased Kiln, Smelter, ... capacity and output speed - will increase per boss kill (new)
 * Monsters drop loot instantly (no need to wait the rag doll rolling down a mountain)
 * In-game clock
 * Mistlands Ballista not shooting yourself